hannuorn/Agile5-miniprojekti/doc/definition_of_done.md

 1. Variable names are written in camelCase
 2. Method names are written in camelCase
 3. Class names start with capital letters
+4. Template names (HTML documents) are written in snake_case